-The small mammal box trapping data product (NEON.DP1.10072) is the mark-recapture, demographic, and size data collected by box trapping for small mammals (i.e., rodents (Rodentia) < 600 grams).
+The small mammal box trapping data product (DP1.10072.001) is the mark-recapture, demographic, and size data collected by box trapping for small mammals (i.e., rodents (Rodentia) < 600 grams).
 Here small mammals are defined based on a combination of taxonomic, behavioral, dietary, and size constraints.
 This definition includes any rodent that is (1) nonvolant; (2) nocturnally active; (3) forages predominantly aboveground; and (4) is greater than 5 grams, but less than approximately 500-600 g.
 In North America, this includes cricetids, heteromyids, small sciurids, and introduced murids.
 It does not include shrews, large squirrels, rabbits, or weasels, despite the fact that individuals of these species may be incidentally captured.
 Small mammals are widespread, sensitive to local environmental changes, and known to carry and transmit zoonotic agents.
 Species-specific demography and population sizes, prevalence of pathogens important to public health, species richness, and relative abundances can be monitored simultaneously and ultimately linked to land use and climate changes, and therefore provide useful metrics of responses in biodiversity to these and other drivers (Kao et al. 2012).
 Moreover, small mammals as primary and secondary consumers interact significantly with plants and ground invertebrates (other NEON sentinel taxa), and generally represent size classes, life histories, and home range sizes that are distinct from the other taxa sampled by NEON (Kao et al. 2012).

 Small mammals are sampled at regular intervals by NEON field technicians at core and relocatable sites using standard mark-recapture techniques.
 Mammals are trapped using box traps (models LFA, XLK, H.B.
-Sherman Traps, Inc., Tallahassee, FL, USA) and, at sites in Puerto Rico, larger wire traps suitable for catching Rattus spp. (model 201, Tomahawk Live Trap, Hazlehurst, WI, USA).
+Sherman Traps, Inc., Tallahassee, FL, USA).
 Box traps are arrayed in 10 x 10 grids at most sites, with one trap per station and 10 m spacing between traps.
 Due to extremely high capture rates, grids at Santa Rita Experimental Range (D14, Arizona) are 7 x 7 arrays.
-Where used, wire traps are used only in alternate bouts of trapping and placed at every other trap station in the 10 x 10 grid, such that a total of 50 wire traps are set.